woywoy123/AnalysisG/docs/source/studies/truth-matching/mc16/children-kinematics/main.rst

    :align: center
    :name: Figure.5.j

-   Energy distribution of the truth children.
+   A plot of the truth children's energy originating from resonance and spectator tops.

 Figure 5.k
 ----------